ragustinesantos/IncredibleToDoListApp/README.md

    This will start the Metro Development Server.

-   1. Once the necessary files have been installed by Metro, instructions from the CLI will ask you to type in a letter to select a development server to run.
-Type in “a” to run the Android selection
+   Once the necessary files have been installed by Metro, instructions from the CLI will ask you to type in a letter to select a development server to run.
+Type in “a” to run the Android selection.

-   2. After all the set up has been completed by Metro, open another terminal and run the following command:
+   After all the set up has been completed by Metro, open another terminal and run the following command:

    ```bash
    npm run android